-Many people view the internet as an international landscape, a place where every user is treated equally, as enshrined in net neutrality.
+Many people view the internet as an international landscape where every user is treated equally, as enshrined in net neutrality.
 However, we have learned that this is not the case.
 Within a year of Trump taking office, net neutrality was gutted in the US, opening the door for Internet Service Providers (ISPs) to charge extra for access to certain content or throttling the speeds other content is delivered.
 Geography also plays a role, as people are forced to use proxies to change their IP addresses.
 Yes, there are easy and quick ways to do that.

 How Trade Wars Impact the Tech Industry?

 Rebecca James Last updated: July 17, 2023 Reading time: 4 minutes